-Gardening in Glass
+Gardening in Glass with Terrariums

 Do you have spring fever and you're itching to garden - but it's still just a bit too cold outside?
 Create an indoor miniature garden in glass.
 Glass gardens known as terrariums are a fun project for a cold day.